karang2606/Median-Nerve-Segmentation/README.md

 ## Training
 Training the model requires at least 30GB of GPU memory, so we have utilized two NVIDIA RTX A6000 GPU cards with a memory of 48GB each.

-Details of some training arguments: <br />
+Details of some training arguments: <br/>
 --model_name: Provide model name from any of these.

 | Model name        | Argument |